danielstegink/HollowKnight.ExaltationExpanded/ExaltationExpanded/SPOILERS.md

 ![Heavy Blow](https://github.com/danielstegink/HollowKnight.ExaltationExpanded/blob/main/ExaltationExpanded/Resources/15.png?raw=true)

-Reduces the stagger requirement for enemies by 2 instead of 1.
+Reduces the stagger requirement for enemies by 3 instead of 1.
+Combo stagger is reduced by 2 instead of 3.

 Glorified by defeating radiant False Knight.